GadgetRenu

 Looking at the trade-in values across three generations of iPhones reveals some interesting patterns about how Apple devices hold their value over time.

-The iPhone 16 lineup currently commands the highest premiums, as you would expect from the most recent generation.
-The gap between the Pro Max ($633) and the base model ($454) is $179 — a 28% premium for the top-tier variant.
-This gap is driven primarily by the larger screen, better camera system, and higher storage configuration that Pro Max models typically carry.
+The iPhone 16 lineup currently commands the highest premiums among non-current-generation iPhones, as you would expect from the most recent prior generation.
+Pro Max variants outpull base variants by a wide margin — the gap is driven primarily by the larger screen, better camera system, and higher storage configuration that Pro Max models typically carry.

 Moving back one generation to the iPhone 15, a clear pattern emerges.
-The iPhone 15 Pro Max at $466 has retained roughly 74% of the iPhone 16 Pro Max's value despite being a full generation older.
-The base iPhone 15 at $292 retains about 64% of the base iPhone 16's value.
+The iPhone 15 Pro Max still holds a strong share of the iPhone 16 Pro Max's value despite being a full generation older.
+Base iPhone 15 models hold a smaller share of base iPhone 16 value.
 This tells us something important: Pro and Pro Max models depreciate more slowly in percentage terms than base models.
 If you are buying a new iPhone with future resale value in mind, the Pro models are consistently the better long-term investment.

 The iPhone 14 generation shows the next step in the depreciation curve.
-The iPhone 14 Pro Max at $370 is worth 79% of the iPhone 15 Pro Max's value, while the base iPhone 14 at $187 is worth 64% of the base iPhone 15.
+The iPhone 14 Pro Max still pulls meaningful cash, and the base iPhone 14 still has real value.
 The same pattern holds — premium models retain value better.

-Here is the practical insight from this data: every year you wait to sell costs you roughly 20-35% of the device's current value.
-The iPhone 14 Pro Max at $370 today was likely worth $480-$500 a year ago.
-A year from now, it will probably be in the $280-$310 range.
+Here is the practical insight from this data: every year you wait to sell costs you a notable share of the device's current value.
+An iPhone 14 Pro Max worth meaningful money today was worth significantly more a year ago.
+A year from now, it will be worth less.

 How Does GadgetRenu's iPhone Trade-In Compare to Apple and Carriers?

-The trade-in landscape for iPhones has three main channels: Apple's own trade-in program, carrier trade-in deals, and independent buyback companies like GadgetRenu.
-Each has distinct advantages and drawbacks.
+The trade-in landscape for iPhones has three main channels: Apple's own trade-in program, carrier trade-in deals, and direct buyback services like GadgetRenu.
+Each is designed for different goals.

 Carrier trade-in promotions (AT&T, Verizon, T-Mobile) can look incredible on paper — sometimes advertising $800 or $1,000 toward a new phone.
 The catch is that these values are distributed as bill credits over 24-36 months, require you to maintain a specific plan tier, and lock you into a contract.
 If you switch carriers or change your plan before the credits are fully applied, you lose the remaining balance.
 The effective value, when you account for the higher monthly plan costs these deals often require, is frequently lower than it appears.